Pain Management Unit at Flinders Medical Centre

 What to expect

 Patient referrals from GPs or specialists are triaged and if suitable, will be placed into appropriate care category.
 Patients will then be placed on the waiting list corresponding to their triage category and be informed when an appointment is available.

-Depending on complexity, some patients may be invited to attend an education session first and asked to complete a questionnaire about their chronic pain.
+The majority of patients will be invited to attend a group information session first and asked to complete a questionnaire about their chronic pain.